-I have been a visual artist since the ’60’s, and have primarily worked as a painter.
-My paintings and my sculptures were exhibited at galleries in New York City and were placed in corporate collections both in the United States and Canada.
+I have been a visual artist since the ’60’s, and worked as a painter.
+My paintings and my sculptures were exhibited in galleries in New York City and were placed in corporate collections both in the United States and Canada.
 Additionally, my artwork was included in the “virtual corporation “ run by Gordon Gecko in the movie Wall Street.

 It was serendipitous that through my experiences teaching art in the Department of Education in New York City, I was reintroduced to ceramics.
 I found working with clay extremely pleasurable and much different than creating a painting.
 I found myself spending more and more time making a body of work with clay as the medium.

-I have been working in clay seriously for the last 20 years.
-Wheel work was a skill I began to develop about 12 years ago.
+I have been working in clay seriously for the last 20+ years.

 "The spirit of creating objects that are not only beautiful to see and hold, but have a purpose in our daily lives, gives me tremendous pleasure.
 I love to share the pots I make, and collect, using them with friends and family.
 It makes enjoying a meal doubly pleasurable."